SS Viking: Fate

 On March 9, 1931, the ship, skippered by Captain Abram Kean, Jr., left port.
 She carried 138 sealers and two stowaways, in addition to the film crew.

 Late in the day on March 15, 1931, heavy ice was encountered off White Bay.
 Captain Keane ordered the ship butted into the ice jam to secure her for the night.
 At 9 p.m., an explosion blew the stern off the vessel, likely instantly killing the film crew in the saloon.
 The ship then caught fire, leaving survivors to fend on the ice.
 Captain Abram Keane was badly hurt, but survived.
 Many of the survivors made the over-ice trek to Horse Island, 8 mi distant, while others were rescued by the steamers Foundation Franklin and Sagona, which had been dispatched to the area.
-In total the accident killed 28, including Frissell and Penrod.
+In total the accident killed 24 or 27 people, with one dying on Sagona on the way to port.
+Frissell and Penrod died in the explosion.

 A later government commission could determine no more definitive cause for the sinking than that the explosives magazine had exploded.
 The report indicated that gunpowder had been mishandled.
 Sir Wilfred Grenfell noted in his introduction to the subsequently released film, The Viking, that dynamite was a routine item included in a sealing ship's provisions.
 It was required to free the ship, should it become ice-bound.

 The ship's loss was the first for Bowring Brothers in 52 years.